 NIx proposal puts together two partners: the SME IDMind with a consolidated expertise in the development and commercialization of robot platforms for remote inspection in harsh environments; and the University of Pablo de Olavide with a long track record in the development of localization, perception and navigation solutions.

 The two partners are collaborating to develop an off-the-shelf TRL7 ATEX certifiable navigation module (NIx), adaptable (with minimal changes) to different robot platforms.

-The proposed outcome will be achieved in two phases.
-Phase I focus the scientific/technical development of the navigation module and its validation in a relevant scenario.
-The constraints of the Oil&Gas inspection scenario are being taken in consideration in the selection of the equipment and design of the solution (working temperatures and humidity; mechanical resistance; chemical resistance, etc).
-Phase II will focus the industrialization of the product, improving its reliability and usability, and developing a proper enclosing to protect it from the weather and environmental elements, that does not impair the operation of the sensors and enables its future ATEX zone 1 certification.
+The Consortium successfully completed the first phase of the project, which focused the scientific/technical development of the navigation module and its validation in a relevant scenario.
+In Phase II the Consortium will pay particular attention to the industrialization of the product, improving its reliability and usability, and developing a proper enclosing to protect it from the weather and environmental elements, that does not impair the operation of the sensors and enables its future ATEX zone 1 certification.

 The Nix system focuses on modularity/adaptability to different robot platforms, together with environmental protection according to IP67 and ATEX certifiability requirements.
 These features are unique and result from 10 years of innovation in robotics inspection.